thomasbattram/thesis/index/thesis.utf8.md

-## Abstract {#abstract-05}
-Following several years of epigenome-wide association studies (EWAS), traits analysed to date tend to yield few associations.
-Reinforcing this observation, EWAS on 400 traits were conducted and only 16 of the traits yielded at least one association at a conservative significance threshold.
-To begin investigating why EWAS yield is low, the proportion of phenotypic variation captured by 421,693 blood derived DNA methylation markers (h^2^~EWAS~) across all 400 traits was formally estimated.
-The mean h^2^~EWAS~ was zero, with evidence for regular cigarette smoking exhibiting the largest association with all markers (h^2^~EWAS~ = 0.42) and the only one surpassing a false discovery rate < 0.1.
-Though underpowered to determine the h^2^~EWAS~ value for any one trait, h^2^~EWAS~ was predictive of the number of EWAS hits across the traits analysed (AUC=0.7).
-Modelling the contributions of the methylome on a per-site versus a per-region basis gave varied h^2^~EWAS~ estimates (r=0.47) but neither approach obtained substantially higher model fits across all traits.
-Our analysis indicates that most complex traits do not heavily associate with the markers commonly measured in EWAS within blood.
-However, it is likely DNA methylation does capture variation in some traits and h^2^~EWAS~ may be a reasonable way to prioritise these traits that are likely to yield associations in EWAS.
+## Chapter summary {#chapter-summary-05}
+In __Chapter \@ref(properties-of-ewas)__, various aspects of DNA methylation were shown to correlate with the chances of a CpG site being identified in epigenome-wide association studies (EWAS).
+However, whether these identified CpG sites, or those that do not associate with with traits at a given P-value threshold, capture much complex trait variance is unclear.
+Quantifying the total covariation between the DNA methylation marks most commonly measured in EWAS and complex traits, would reveal how much more information is to gain from the current EWAS design if just increasing sample sizes.

+In this chapter I estimate the proportion of phenotypic variation captured by 421,693 blood derived DNA methylation markers (h^2^~EWAS~) across 400 traits.
+Then I explore whether h^2^~EWAS~ could be used to prioritise traits for which EWAS are likely to yield associations.

+I performed all analyses and written communication in this chapter.

 ## Introduction {#introduction-05}
 Epigenome-wide association studies (EWAS) aim to assess the association between phenotypes of interest and DNA methylation across hundreds of thousands of CpG sites throughout the genome [@Birney2016; @Rakyan2011].
 As seen in __Chapter \@ref(properties-of-ewas)__, many recent EWAS yielded few sites across the genome with strong evidence for association.
 The proportion of total trait variance associated with each of these sites tended to be small (__Figure \@ref(fig:rsq-distribution)__), but when modelled together, may be large.
 There is a need to have a global view of the contribution of DNA methylation to complex traits in order to interpret these results.